ymunemasa/data-tutorials/tutorials/hortonworks/hdp-2.5/getting-started-with-pivotal-hawq/tutorial.md

 ---
-layout: tutorial
 title: Getting Started with Pivotal HAWQ on Hortonworks Sandbox
-tutorial-id: 630
+id: 630
-tutorial-series: Data Science
-tutorial-version: hdp-2.5.0
+platform: hdp-2.5.0
-intro-page: true
-components: [ Pivotal HAWQ ]
+components: [Pivotal HAWQ]
 ---

 # Do not go ahead with the tutorial, revamping is under process